-I here present unto you

-King Charles, your undoubted King: Wherefore all you who are come this day to do your homage and service: are you willing to do the same?
+I here present unto you King Charles, your undoubted King: Wherefore all you who are come this day to do your homage and service: are you willing to do the same?

-All: God save King Charles.
 The Recognition is the first element of the traditional English Coronation Rite.
 It became known as the Recognition in mediaeval times, though a version of it, an election by the bishops and nobles of the Kingdom, is attested for the Coronation of King Edgar in Bath Abbey on Whitsunday 973 AD.